 Following the Drukgyel Dzong visit, it is worth stopping at the 7th-century Kyichu Lhakhang, one of Buthan's oldest and most beautiful temples.
 The temple is popularly believed of the 108 temples constructed by the Tibetan King Songtsen Gampo.

-Your Bhutan tour packages which include best of Bhutan wraps up today.
+Your Bhutan Tour Packages which has shown you the best of Bhutan wraps up today.
 After breakfast at the hotel, free at leisure until our guide and driver transfer you to Paro airport to catch your departure flight.
 End of our service.
 If you are continuing to travel to Asia or need any other Bhutan tour itinerary, please feel free to be in touch with our Bhutan travel specialists.